Cricket in the South-West of France is generously sponsored by Siddalls,

 who provide financial services to people moving to - and living in - France.

-- Cup regulations: (variations from 2012 are highlighted): from here.
+- Cup regulations (variations from 2014 are highlighted): from here

-- Match-day Actions (variations from 2012 are highlighted): from here.
+- T20 regulations (variations from 2014 are highlighted): from here

-As in 2012, the entry forms are in French, to enable us - if necessary - to show the Préfecture at Nérac that our competitions are properly organised and conform to the requirements of the Code du Sport.
+As in 2014, the entry forms are in French, to enable us - if necessary - to show France Cricket and the Préfecture that you are taking part in competitions which are properly organised and regulated.
+And the forms carry the special wording, approved at AGM 2014, about the wearing of helmets by batsmen.

-And please see the foot of this page for information about registering your club and your players with the FFBS for calendar year 2013.
+- Affiliation & licences: Please see the foot of this page for information about registering your club and licencing your player for calendar 2015.

 Posted 20111025: A reminder of the various ECB regulations and guidelines on the protection of our younger players.
 Umpires will be familiar with these, from the plasticised cards issued to them.
 They are published here for the benefit of captains and coaches, and parents, too.